mayan-edms/Mayan-EDMS/docs/topics/installation.rst

 Set the Binary paths
 ********************

-Mayan EDMS by default will look in /usr/bin/ for the binary files it needs so either you can symlink the binaries installed via MacPorts in /opt/local/bin/ to /usr/bin/ with ...
+Mayan EDMS by default will look in /usr/bin/ for the binary files it needs.
+You can symlink the binaries installed via MacPorts in /opt/local/bin/ to /usr/bin/ with:

 .. code-block:: bash

     sudo ln -s /opt/local/bin/tesseract /usr/bin/tesseract

-... alternatively set the paths in the ``settings/locals.py``
+Alternatively, set the paths in the ``settings/locals.py``

 .. code-block:: python